Is it possible to catch trout in London? In this article, I will answer exactly that.

 Further upstream around Lechlade the trout fishing improves, but by then the river is nearly 100 miles away from London.

-Trying to catch a Thames trout in London then fishing upstream from Twickenham where the water is less brackish and the river narrows might be your best option.
+If you want to catch a Thames trout in London then fishing upstream from Twickenham where the water is less brackish and the river narrows is normally the best option.

 Many of the upper tributaries also hold trout such as the River Chess on the city outskirts or the Loddon near Reading.
 Many more tributaries further away from the city also have trout populations.